CUBRID/cubrid-manual/en/admin/admin_utils.rst

-  -d, --drop                   drop all plans in the server's cache -o, --output-file=FILE       redirect output messages to FILE
+  -d, --drop                   drop all plans in the server's cache -o, --output-file=FILE       redirect output messages to FILE -s, --sha1=SHA1              drop specific plan in the server's cache

 .. option:: -d, --drop